HardlyDifficult/Tutorials/Chapter2.md

 public class PlayerController : MonoBehaviour
 {
   /// <summary>
-  /// A multiple to increase/decrease how quickly
-  /// the object walks.
-  /// </summary>
-  [SerializeField]
-  float walkSpeed = 100;

-  /// <summary>
   /// Used to cause the object to walk.
   /// </summary>
-  /// <remarks>
-  /// Cached here for performance.
-  /// </remarks>
   WalkMovement walkMovement;

   /// <summary>